nasa-jpl/ion-core/README.md

 You can also run `./scripts/extract.sh` without supplying the path to an existing ION source code folder.
 In that case, the script will automatically download the appropriate ION open source code into a `./tmp` directory and extract the needed files into ion-core.

+## Selecting ION-core Features to Build

+You can select the features you want to include in ion-core build by updating the `build-list.mk` file.
+See the `build-list.mk` file for the list of features.

+At least one CLA must be selected.
+All necessary programs/daemons associated with a feature or a CLA are listed on one line, so when commenting/uncommenting features, please do so at the "line level", not the individual program.

+You can select build for either 32-bit or 64-bit Operating Systems.

+You can also select which bundle protocol extension blocks to include for locally sourced bundles.

+Save the changes to the `build-list.mk`, remove the old installation by running `make clean`, `sudo make uninstall`, and then rebuild ion-core.

 ## Man Page Installation

 Run: